 How to Become a Vet Tech

-Vet techs (more formally known as veterinary technicians) provide the front-line care animal patients need to recover from illness and injury and maintain good health.
-Working under the direction of a veterinarian, technicians improve the welfare of dogs, cats, exotic pets and farm and zoo animals and make them as comfortable as possible during medical procedures.
+Veterinary technicians (sometimes informally called vet techs) provide the front-line care animal patients need to recover from illness and injury and maintain good health.
+Working under the direction and supervision of a licensed veterinarian, veterinary technicians improve the welfare of dogs, cats, exotic pets, lab animals, farm animals and zoo animals by assisting in their healthcare and making them as comfortable as possible during medical procedures.

-The role of a vet tech combines elements of many disciplines such as nursing, imaging, lab work, and customer service.
+The role of a veterinary technician combines elements of many disciplines such as nursing, imaging, lab work, and customer service.
 Typical duties include:

 - Providing first aid and nursing care